-Crying because of pain sounds usually very sharp with lots of tears, often leaving a baby breathless for a few seconds, depending on the level and duration of pain.
+Crying due to pain sounds very sharp with lots of tears, often leaving a baby breathless for a few seconds, depending on the level and duration of pain.

 The full force screaming is often accompanied by flexed limbs and closed eyes.